canterburymalcolm/canterburymalcolm.github.io/README.md

 ### Software Stack

 The database was designed and built with MySql.
-The supporting web application was made with React and Node.js.
+The supporting web application was made with React and Redux.
+The website is able to query the database with Node.js.